Teun van de Keuken

-Teun van de Keuken (born 1971) is a Dutch producer of television and radio programs who established a reputation investigating fair trade and production practices in the food industry; he founded the chocolate company Tony's Chocolonely.
+Teun van de Keuken (born September 4, 1971) is a Dutch television and radio producer, journalist and entrepreneur.
+He founded the chocolate company Tony's Chocolonely in 2005.
 He debuted in 2017 as a novelist.

 Biography

 Television and investigative journalism

 Van de Keuken was born to strongly left-wing parents (his father was documentary filmmaker Johan van der Keuken), and referred to the environment in his parents' house as a "secular Calvinism".
 He became known for the program Keuringsdienst van waarde, which focused on problems in food production, including slavery and child labor.
 Research for this show led him to focus on chocolate.
 He sought publicity and a verdict by the courts on slave labor by eating chocolate bars made with slave labor, and asking to be arrested as an accessory to the crime of employing child slaves.
 In the end he created what he called "slave-free chocolate", manufactured following fair trade conventions, under the brand Tony's Chocolonely.
 In 2011, 51% of the company was bought by businessman Henk Jan Beltman.
 In a 2016 documentary about him called Tony, Van de Keuken said that it was all to no avail, that slave labor still was part of the manufacturing chain; Beltman accepted that as a challenge to continue the struggle against slavery in the cocoa trade.

 He made other investigative journalistic productions such as De slag om Brussel and De slag om Nederland, and in 2014 published a collection of articles on food, food production, and certification marks.
 Since 2015 he has presented De Monitor, an investigative journalism program.